seankerr/py-postgres-lock/README.md

 ### Usage

-All work revolves around the `Lock` class.
+All work revolves around the `Lock` and `AsyncLock` classes.

-The easiest way to use `Lock` is with `with` or `async with` statements.
+The easiest way to use `Lock` or `AsyncLock` is with `with` or `async with` statements.
 The lock will be released automatically.
-If `rollback_on_error` is enabled (default), rollbacks are automatically handled prior to release.
+If `rollback_on_error` is enabled (default), rollbacks are automatically handled prior to the lock being released.

 _Using `with` and `async with` implies blocking mode._